-January 1, 2022: START DATE OF OFFICERS ELECTED TO SERVE FULL TERMS
+January 1, 2024: START DATE OF OFFICERS ELECTED TO SERVE FULL TERMS

-The term of office of a candidate elected in a Regular Local Election or ensuing top-two runoff election shall begin on January 1 following the candidate's election, and the candidate to whom a certificate of election has been issued shall take the oath of office before entering upon the duties of office.
+The term of office of a candidate elected in a Regular Local Election or ensuing top-two runoff election shall begin on January 1 of the year following the candidate's election.
+The candidate to whom a certificate of election has been issued shall take the oath of office before entering upon the duties of office.
 NMSA 1978, § 1-22-18.